awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-2.md

 + `organizations:ListParents`
 + `organizations:ListDelegatedServicesForAccount`
 + `organizations:ListDelegatedAdministrators`
++ `organizations:ListRoots`

 You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role\.
 For more information, see [Service\-linked role permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.

 ## Creating the `AWSServiceRoleForAmazonSSM_AccountDiscovery` service\-linked role for Systems Manager<a name="create-service-linked-role-service-action-2"></a>

+You must create a service\-linked role if you want to use Explorer and OpsCenter, capabilities of Systems Manager, across multiple AWS accounts\.
+For OpsCenter, you must manually create the service\-linked role\.
+For more information, see [\(Optional\) Setting up OpsCenter to work with OpsItems across accounts](OpsCenter-getting-started-multiple-accounts.md)\.

-You must create a service\-linked role\.
-If you create a resource data sync by using Systems Manager in the AWS Management Console, you can create the service\-linked role by choosing the **Create role** button\.
+For Explorer, if you create a resource data sync by using Systems Manager in the AWS Management Console, you can create the service\-linked role by choosing the **Create role** button\.
 If you want to create a resource data sync programmatically, then you must create the role before you create the resource data sync\.
 You can create the role by using the [CreateServiceLinkedRole](https://docs.aws.amazon.com/IAM/latest/APIReference/API_CreateServiceLinkedRole.html) API operation\.

 ## Editing the `AWSServiceRoleForAmazonSSM_AccountDiscovery` service\-linked role for Systems Manager<a name="edit-service-linked-role-service-action-2"></a>